ANSSI-FR/ADTimeline/README.md

 - Exchange mail flow configuration objects.
 - Deleted objects under the configuration partition.
 - Dynamic objects.
+- The directory service and RID manager objects.
-- The Pre Windows 2000 compatible access group.
+- The Pre Windows 2000 compatible access, Cert publishers, GPO creator owners and DNS Admins groups.
 - Custom groups which have to be manually defined.

 ## Prerequisites: